Sunderfolk

 Bringing Creatures to Life

-My first design task was to create a unique monster with as new mechanic or ability for players to strategize around.
+My first design task was to create a unique monster with a new mechanic or ability for players to strategize around.
 To do that, I first had to understand the existing creatures, their abilities, and the limitations of the tools and systems in place.

 Stealth, Strategy, and Stolen Treasure